 Do you manage bookings on behalf of other owners?
-Do you have co-owners or friends that own some, or all, of the cabins you manage that you charge a monthly commission to?
+Do you have co-owners or friends that own some or all of the cabins you manage that you charge a monthly commission to?
 If so, we can help with that!

 We've designed a property management system that allows you to calculate commission and generate monthly statements for your owners in a way that is clean, fast and built directly into the current booking system you already use.

-Our property management system follows the trust/escrow accounting model where it is assumed that you are collecting payments from guests as "rents in trust" in a separate escrow bank account.
-We then provide "payouts" statements, for both the owner and the PM (you!), so that money is moved from escrow to the rightful party at periodic times.
+Our property management system follows the trust/escrow accounting model, where it is assumed that you are collecting payments from guests as "rents in trust" in a separate escrow bank account.
+We then provide "payouts" statements for both the owner and the PM (you!), so that money is moved from escrow to the rightful party at periodic times.

-Getting Started with Property Management
+- Getting Started with Property Management

 After you're done with Owners, go to the Configuration tab under PM and set your configuration.
 This allows you to define which owner is for which property (and commission rates specific to the property).
 By default, the property will have the commission that you set on the owner record.
 Every property that is managed for someone else (ie. that you take commission on) needs to be assigned to an owner in the Configuration tab.